BattletechModders/StrategicOperations/README.md

 ```
 `strafeTargetsFriendlies` - bool, strafing can hit friendly units,

-`strafeVelocityDefault` - default velocity of strafing unit <i>while strafing</i>.
+`strafeVelocityDefault` - float, default velocity of strafing unit <i>while strafing</i>.
 The faster the unit moves, the fewer targets it will be able to hit during a strafe.
-If MaxSpeed is > 0 in the strafing unit
+If MaxSpeed is > 0 in the strafing unit, then that speed will override this value.

+`strafeAltitudeMin` and `strafeAltitudeMax` - float.
+The altitide of the strafing unit is the maximum weapon range of the strafing unit divided by 4, but is clamped between these two values.

+`strafePreDistanceMult` - float, controls the distance at which the strafing unit is instantiated from the point of strafing start; influences the length of the "fly-in" sequence.

+`strafeMinDistanceToEnd` - float, distance from the strafing unit to the endpoint of the strafe at which the strafe is considered to be "complete" and no more targets will be attacked.

 ## Spawns